kingspp/nibar/README.md

 - [ ] add support for fan throttling
 - [ ] fix issue with wifi toggle
 - [ ] separate stats command from a single script
+- [ ] on hover change the font color